Showing posts with label dehydration. Show all posts

 2. Academy of Nutrition and Dietetics, Hydrate Right

 Heat is one of the leading weather-related killers in the United States, resulting in hundreds of fatalities each year.
-Heat-related illnesses may occur when the body’s temperature rises too quickly to cool itself properly, or when too much fluid or salt is lost through dehydration, excessive urination, or sweating.
+Heat-related illnesses can occur when the body’s temperature rises too quickly for it to cool itself properly, or when excessive fluid or salt loss occurs through dehydration, excessive urination, or sweating.

 Heat-related illnesses can range from cramps to heat exhaustion to heatstroke.
 Heatstroke can result in death and requires immediate medical attention.